Nov 25, 2019

-Technology is also helping patients in getting more information on ailments, symptoms, treatment procedures, etc. helping them to be informed, thus reducing anxiety and apprehension for them during the treatment cycles.
+Technology is also helping patients in getting more information on ailments, symptoms, treatment procedures, etc. helping them to be informed, thus reducing anxiety and apprehension during the treatment cycles.

 PatientTalk.com is one such web portal, which leverages the power of video to engage with patients.
-It is a health care site website for patients diagnosed with a life altering medical conditions, both acute and chronic.
-This network-quality video site features actual patients and health care professionals sharing vital information about the practical, physical and emotional issues that patients face before, during and after an initial diagnosis.
+It is a health care website for patients diagnosed with life-altering medical conditions, both acute and chronic.
+This network-quality video site features actual patients and health care professionals sharing vital information about the practical, physical and emotional issues that patients face before, during and after initial diagnosis.

-When the team at Google announced Google Glass in 2012, they said in their blog post
+When the team at Google announced Google Glass in 2012, they said:

 ‘We think technology should work for you — to be there when you need it and get out of your way when you don’t.’

-AiQ Smart Clothing has developed a vital sign monitoring system built into a t-shirt which can monitor users’ heart rate, respiration rate, electrophysiological signals, etc. This t-shirt can be extremely useful during video appointments sessions with doctors, where doctors will not have to rely on patient’s old reports, rather they can get real-time data on their vital stats.
+AiQ Smart Clothing has developed a vital sign monitoring system built into a t-shirt that can monitor users’ heart rate, respiration rate, electrophysiological signals, etc. This t-shirt can be extremely useful during video appointments sessions with doctors, where doctors will not have to rely on the patient’s old reports and get real-time data on their vital stats instead.

-Wearable tactile sensor A group of scientists from National University Singapore have developed wearable liquid-based microfluidic tactile sensors.
-These sensors can be easily utilised for monitoring critical parameters in biomedical applications, in particular for those that may come in contact with human skin or where human movement is highly versatile.
+Wearable tactile sensor A group of scientists from the National University Singapore has developed wearable liquid-based microfluidic tactile sensors.
+These sensors can be easily utilized for monitoring critical parameters in biomedical applications, particularly for those that may come in contact with the human skin or where human movement is highly versatile.

-A team lead by Conor Walsh, assistant professor of mechanical and biomedical engineering at Harvard, and founder of the Harvard Biodesign Lab are developing wearable soft robots.
+A team led by Conor Walsh, assistant professor of mechanical and biomedical engineering at Harvard and founder of the Harvard Biodesign Lab are developing wearable soft robots.
 The team has developed a soft exosuit that can assist with locomotion and perform small levels of assistance to a wearer and a glove that assists with grasping motions for those with hand impairment.

-Not only wearables help patients self-manage and monitor their health; they help doctors save money.
+Not only wearables help patients self-manage and monitor their health; they help doctors save costs.

 OpenAPS – closed-loop insulin delivery